Budibase/website/content/blog/alternatives/filemaker/index.md

 Ultimately, the goal is for teams to adopt FileMaker instead of using a more advanced DBMS.
 They can then build applications and automate workflows on top of this.

 Budibase is optimized for building internal tools on top of all sorts of existing data.
-We offer native connectors for all kinds of SQL and NoSQL databases, Google Sheets, Airtable, and REST APIs - as well as custom data sources via our plug-ins CLI.
+We offer native connectors for all kinds of SQL and NoSQL databases, Google Sheets, and REST APIs - as well as custom data sources via our plug-ins CLI.

 Like FileMaker, we also offer a built-in, low-code database, with full support for CSV uploads - so users can build their data model from scratch with minimal development experience.

 ### UIs

-FileMaker is more limited than more modern alternatives when it comes to building UIs.
+FileMaker can be somewhat more limited than many alternatives when it comes to building UIs.
 Some users complain that there’s a lack of flexibility when it comes to designing screens and app theming.

 For the most part, it’s best suited to building things like forms and reports, but you might want to look elsewhere for tools that relate to more complex business logic.

 At Budibase, our UI builder makes custom code totally optional.
 You can add front-end logic with JavaScript or our library of built-in handlebars helpers.
+We can even autogenerate a range of different types of app screens based on connected data schemas.

 But you can also add conditionality, mobile responsiveness, complex filtering, design customization, and more with no prior development skills.

 ### Automations

 Automations in FileMaker are script-based.
 But we don’t necessarily have to do this from scratch.
 Remember, the platform isn’t really aimed at professional developers.
 So, they provide a library of script steps that can be combined to create custom rules.

-This can be powerful, but it’s not ideal if you don’t have the coding skills to understand what each step does or how it works.
+More recently, they've also launched a range of capabilities for implementing advanced AI techniques within applications.

 Budibase’s flow-based automation editor offers a much more effective experience for non-developers.
-Simply combine our built-in trigger and action blocks to build highly configurable automation rules.
+Simply combine our built-in trigger and action blocks to build highly configurable automation rules, including custom LLM prompts and pre-build AI actions.
 Add looping or branching logic to automate complex, end-to-end processes with ease.

 We also offer support for custom scripting using JavaScript within automations.